Programmat0r/FahrplanApi/README.md

 # FahrplanApi
-An unofficial library to connect to the Deutsche Bahn Fahrplan API.
+An unofficial .Net library to connect to the Deutsche Bahn Fahrplan API.

-<h1>Endpoints</h1>
+<h2>Requirements</h2>
+<p><b>.Net Framework 4.7.2</b></p>
+<p>This library was programmed in .Net Framework 4.7.2.
+You can download it and decrease the .Net version as much as you need it.
+I didn't tested it below the mentioned version and don't know if it will work.</p>

+<h2>Endpoints</h2>
 <table>
 <thead>
 <tr>